tide-framework/tide-doc/readme.md

 ####1\.3\.1\.
 Preparing the Pharo image

+SD: We can also do it from the command line and it would be good to show how\.
+SD:Would be good to have one release of tide to avoid development\.

 Once you get the Pharo window open, you have to install the Tide backend part\.
-This means bringing the Pharo code you cloned from GitHub into the Pharo image\.
+This means bringing the Pharo code you cloned from GitHub?? into the Pharo image\.

 &nbsp;